MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions(L1)/nodejs.questions.md

 setImmediate(), on the other hand, schedules a callback to be executed on the next iteration of the event loop, allowing I/O operations to proceed.
 It is designed to execute a script once the current poll phase completes.

-#### [18] REPL
+#### [18] Middlewares:

-In short, a REPL (Read-Eval-Print Loop) is an interactive programming environment that reads, evaluates, and prints user inputs, allowing for quick experimentation and execution of code snippets.
-It's commonly used for testing small pieces of code, exploring language features, and debugging.
+In the context of Node.js, middleware refers to the functions that have access to the request and response objects in the HTTP request-response cycle.
+These functions can modify the request and response objects, execute any code, end the request-response cycle, and call the next middleware function in the stack.

 #### [19] Reactor Pattern